A Brief History of the Marque

-The Gitane had two models the YL and the YL Sport.
+Gitane had built the YL and the YL Sport in 1955.
 The YL Sport had a dual seat and flat handlebars.
+In 1957, 369 Gitanes were made utilising 125cc Ydral engines.
 Production of 125 and 175cc Ydral powered machines ceased in 1969.

 During the 1950s the firm took part in many sporting events.

 1970s and 1980s

 There was a collaboration with the Italian company Testi, with some 13 different models marketed as the Gitane-Testi.
 Among them were very attractive P6 Minarelli-powered 50cc machines which were available with pedals or kickstarter.
 Most had a double-drum SLS front brake (possibly Grimeca), and some were fitted with a disc.
 Forks by Ceriani, Delorto carburettor, premix of 4%.

 Another desirable model was the Super Corssa in full-race trim - full fairing, expansion chamber, racing seat, long skinny tank, Marzocchi forks, alloy rims, rearsets and with a 19mm carbie capable of a very healthy 130 km/h.
 Not strictly legal in those days of 45 km/h speed restrictions on mopeds.

 Champion Super 1972

 Grand Prix 1972